external-secrets/external-secrets/design/007-provider-versioning-strategy.md

 * We can add conversion to provider versions gradually as well
 * We can have multiple providers on different support versions (e.g. for community-maintained to be always on `v1alpha1`)
 * Users can opt out of providers  they don't use, making the runtime footprint smaller.
+* We delegate the decision of what to deprecate (SecretStore or SecretStore.spec.provider) to later on.

 ### Drawbacks
 * Complexity